What is a Functional Neurological Disorder (FND)?

-As experts in FND we understand just how debilitating your condition is and the fundamental importance of protecting your and your family’s future financial security.
+As Functional Neurological Disorder lawyers we understand just how debilitating your condition is and the fundamental importance of protecting your and your family’s future financial security.

 It’s a sad fact that most law firms have little if any experience of pursuing claims involving FND.
 In fact, the vast majority of our clients begin their compensation claims with other law firms they see advertising in the media, but quickly become disillusioned with their lack of knowledge and appalling levels of service.
 As one client told us, “BLB represented me, unlike my last solicitor who tried to process me through a sausage machine.”

 BLB partner and Functional Neurological Disorder solicitor, Bruce Dyer, said “that is not an uncommon reaction.
 Initially, with all new clients our focus is treatment.
 We need to help them achieve the best improvement possible so that our medical experts can more accurately predict any future limitations they may have.
 Armed with that information we can then begin the process of putting a valuation on the claim to take into account all future financial losses and needs.”

 Most of our clients instruct us on a no win/no fee basis, although you may already have in place legal expenses insurance to cover your legal expenses.